Healer-fuzz/healer-fuzz/docs/glossary_and_clarification_of_terminology.md

 ## Inheritance and Subtyping
 Q: What do inheritance and subtyping mean for C code?
 Perhaps more has to be explained about Syzlang?

 A: Thanks for the note.
 The context of the explanation of “inheritance” and “subtype” is Syzlang.
 In Syzlang, resources are assigned with types.
 For example, the action of opening a KVM device to setup virtualization returns a “KVM” type of resource.
 Since the KVM device is a subtype of file descriptor, syscalls accepting objects of “fd” type also accept KVM devices.
-With subtyping, Syzlang can automatically generate generic file descriptor syscalls such as “close” when a KVM device is opened.
+With subtyping of Syzlang, fuzzer can automatically generate generic file descriptor syscalls such as “close” when a KVM device is opened.

 ## Resource Semantic
 Q: "contains resource semantics" What does it mean?